ow-mods/owml/Readme.md

 ## Compatibility

-* Compatible with all versions of Outer Wilds.
-* Custom menus only work with the latest version of Outer Wilds - 1.0.7.
+* Compatible with Outer Wilds version 1.1.8 and above.

 ## Feedback